UT Tyler Web Publishing Standards

-- Do not overwhelm users with cluttered links/text/images.
+- Avoid overwhelming visitors with cluttered links/text/images.
 A clean page requires judicious use of images and scripts.
 Home pages and pages designed primarily for navigation should not scroll endlessly.
 It is important not to obscure information with excessive images or the use of trendy scripts.
-Users are typically looking for specific information, specifically on a university site.
+Visitors are typically looking for specific information, specifically on a university site.

 Use Familiar Words

-- Use words that are familiar to your users and avoid the use of jargon.
+- Use words that are familiar to your visitors and avoid the use of jargon.
 If acronyms and abbreviations are used, they should be defined on the page.
-Users are not necessarily familiar with acronyms and abbreviations used within your department or region.
+Visitors are not necessarily familiar with acronyms and abbreviations used within your department or region.
 Reviewing your site’s search engine statistics can give you a clue what words your users are looking for.

-- If department mission statements are included on a department website, keep them short and concise.
+- If department mission statements are included on a department website, it is best to keep them short and concise and on an inside page.
 They should be linked from the left-side menu under "Department Information."

 Use Text for Links